trofi/trofi.github.io.gen/posts/309-listing-all-nixpkgs-packages.md

 The `.drv` files have identical hash part which means all the names are equivalent when used as is.
 Simpler examples of attributes are `re2c` and `gnugrep`.
 More complex ones are `python3Packages.ninja`, `linuxPackages_latest.kernel.configfile` and `pkgsCross.riscv64.re2c`.

-Thus to answer a question of what packages should I test after `autoconf` upgrade I would prefer to get attribute names instead of package names.
+Thus, to answer a question of what packages should I test after `autoconf` upgrade I would prefer to get attribute names instead of package names.